Joseph Cogswell

-Joseph Green Cogswell (September 27, 1786 – November 26, 1871) was an American librarian, bibliographer and an innovative educator.
+Joseph Green Cogswell (September 27, 1786 – November 26, 1871) was an American librarian, bibliographer and educator.

 Education

 Born in Ipswich, Massachusetts, Cogswell received a grammar school education in Ipswich, and attended Phillips Exeter Academy.
 He graduated from Harvard in 1806, and studied law from 1807 to 1809.
 After making a voyage to India as supercargo of the vessel in which he sailed, Cogswell studied law with Fisher Ames in Dedham, and practised for a few years in Belfast, Maine.
 In 1812 he married Mary, the daughter of Gov. John Taylor Gilman.
 She died in 1813.
 Her death, and a distaste for the profession, led him to abandon the practice of law.